Michael McDowell (politician): Minister for Justice, Equality and Law Reform

-In 2004, he proposed a citizenship referendum to end the automatic right to Irish citizenship for all babies born on the island of Ireland.
+In 2004, he proposed a citizenship referendum to end the automatic right to Irish citizenship for those born on the island of Ireland.
 The referendum was passed with an 80% majority.
-The referendum was criticised by the some in the Opposition, who accused McDowell of pandering to racist elements.
+The referendum was criticised by the some in the opposition, who accused McDowell of pandering to racist elements.
 He reformed the private security industry, regulating it for the first time under the Private Security Services Act 2004 and establishing the Private Security Authority.

 McDowell launched far-reaching reforms of the Garda Síochána and introduced severe penalties (up to five years in jail) for Gardaí who leaked information under the Garda Síochána Act 2005, after the force was extensively criticised by the Morris and Barr Tribunals and he was embarrassed by high-profile leaks of his plans for the force to newspapers from high-level Gardaí.
 He also introduced a voluntary ancillary branch of the police force despite huge resistance from paid employees.
 McDowell's Criminal Justice (Terrorist Offences) Act, 2005 on telecommunications data retention compels service providers to store all telephone, SMS and internet records for three years and provide them to Gardaí on request.
 The Digital Rights Ireland campaign group has filed a suit against the government in the High Court claiming that this law is a breach of the constitutional right to privacy.

 His Defamation Bill of 2006 proposed a radical reform of Irish defamation law, replacing the torts of libel and slander with one single offence of "defamation" and allowing the press to plead "fair and reasonable publication" as a defence in defamation cases.
 Related to the defamation reforms, McDowell also proposed a new privacy law which was heavily criticised by the newspaper industry.
 In 2006, he established the Balance in Criminal Law Review Group, and in 2007 oversaw the enactment of their recommendation to roll back the right to silence.